 The World Health Organization recently updated its activity guidelines for adults, recommending those aged 18-64 to get 150-300 minutes of moderate-intensity aerobic exercise every week, with 75-150 minutes of vigorous exercise.

 While that may sound like a lot, setting up a simple home gym with one of the best treadmills for walking and jogging, or even and exercise bike for indoor cycling workouts, can help you rack up those active minutes.
 Gardening, carrying heavy groceries, and doing house chores also count.
-Using one of the best fitness trackers can help you better understand how active you are each day.

 What free resources are there for better mental health?